 There’s been a great back and forth across the blogosphere in the past few days on sprawl, zoning, land use regulation, and market forces.
 A brief synopsis and chronology:

-3/18, 8:47 am – Randal O’Toole – complete with terms like ‘poppycock’ that completely fit the mental image I have of
+3/18, 8:47 am – Randal O’Toole – complete with terms like ‘poppycock’ that completely fit the mental image I

 Continue reading A sprawling synopsis